kalgoritmi/pycongr25/talk.md

 </div>

-Use `autospec` to strictly fol `FileIO`'s protocol.
+Use `autospec` to automatically follow `FileIO`'s protocol.

 <!--
-In case we cannot inject the dependency, there are many ways to patch besides the decorator we saw before.  --

-The most common ones are using `mock.patch` & `mock.patch.object` as context managers.

--- We can use `mock.patch.object` to patch attributes of an object.

-This is useful since we have already imported the module we want to test.
+If we can’t inject, we patch as we saw earlier.

+-- Besides decorators, we can use `patch`  as context manager.

+-- `patch.object` is also handy when the module is already imported, and we patch its attributes directly.

-Just like the decorator, the context manager starts and stops the patch for the duration of the `with` block.
+Just like the decorator, the patch only lives for the with block.

-We can use `autospec` to have the mock automatically abide to `FileIO`'s protocol, any not defined method call will result in error.
+We can use the `autospec` flag to have the mock automatically deduce which protocol to follow.
 -->

 ---